anilsathyan7/sudoku/README.md

 Refer:-

-For Google Realtime API documentation at 'developers.google.com'.
+For Google Realtime API documentation at 'developers.google.com'.</br>
 "https://developers.google.com/google-apps/realtime/realtime-quickstart"

-For deploying the application in app-engine, download: Google Cloud SDK.
+For deploying the application in app-engine, download: Google Cloud SDK.</br>
 Enable Drive API from API console and note down the client ID.

 For further instructions:-